ragupathi110/Ex.No.3/README.md

+# EXP 3 Scenario-Based Report Development Utilizing Diverse Prompting Techniques

+# DATE : 12/05/2025

+# REGISTER NUMBER : 212222060185

 ### Introduction

 The Foundational Importance of Proactive Order Tracking

-•	The Customer Journey and the Significance of Post-Purchase Engagement: Emphasize how the post-purchase phase, particularly order tracking, significantly influences overall customer satisfaction and repeat business.
+•	The Customer Journey and the Significance of Post-Purchase Engagement:

+Emphasize how the post-purchase phase, particularly order tracking, significantly influences overall customer satisfaction and repeat business.
 Highlight the anxieties and uncertainties customers face after placing an order.

-•	The Evolving Expectations for Real-Time Information: Discuss the increasing demand from customers for immediate and accurate updates on their purchases, driven by the transparency offered by modern logistics and e-commerce platforms.
+•	The Evolving Expectations for Real-Time Information:

+Discuss the increasing demand from customers for immediate and accurate updates on their purchases, driven by the transparency offered by modern logistics and e-commerce platforms.

-•	Limitations and Frustrations with Traditional Tracking Systems: Elaborate on the shortcomings of conventional order tracking methods, including static and often delayed information, the need for manual lookups, and the burden on human support for basic tracking inquiries.
+•	Limitations and Frustrations with Traditional Tracking Systems:

+Elaborate on the shortcomings of conventional order tracking methods, including static and often delayed information, the need for manual lookups, and the burden on human support for basic tracking inquiries.

-•	The Strategic Advantage of AI-Powered Chatbots for Order Tracking: Position AI chatbots as a powerful solution to address these limitations, offering 24/7 availability, instant responses, personalized updates, and the ability to handle a high volume of inquiries efficiently.
+•	The Strategic Advantage of AI-Powered Chatbots for Order Tracking:

+Position AI chatbots as a powerful solution to address these limitations, offering 24/7 availability, instant responses, personalized updates, and the ability to handle a high volume of inquiries efficiently.

-•	Key Benefits of Implementing a Dedicated Order Tracking Chatbot: Provide a more detailed list of advantages, including enhanced customer satisfaction, significant reduction in support tickets related to order status, improved agent productivity by freeing them for complex issues, proactive communication capabilities, and valuable data insights into customer tracking behavior.
+•	Key Benefits of Implementing a Dedicated Order Tracking Chatbot:

+Provide a more detailed list of advantages, including enhanced customer satisfaction, significant reduction in support tickets related to order status, improved agent productivity by freeing them for complex issues, proactive communication capabilities, and valuable data insights into customer tracking behavior.

+•	Objectives:

-•	Objectives: Clearly and comprehensively state the aims of this expanded report, such as:
+Clearly and comprehensively state the aims of this expanded report, such as:

 o	To conduct an in-depth analysis of the design principles for a sophisticated AI-powered chatbot focused solely on order tracking.